ln-komandur/IP-Cameras/README.md

 # IP-Cameras

-Connect Wifi IP Cameras to a dedicated Wifi router and upload photos and videos from them to an local ftp server.
+## Introduction
+This project leverages the FTPs capability offered by a few Security IP cameras, and uploads motion video clips and photos on a local linux ftp server.
+The set-up is physically isolated from the internet unless otherwise desired.

 ## Hardware
 1. Reolink - RLC-510WA
 2. Desktop to run Ubuntu 22.04, with reasonable storage to store video clips and photos from multiple IP cameras